chocolate-icecream/pancakekit/README.md

 cake["a"].value_changed = lambda: cake.show_message(cake.a)
 ```

-More conveniently, just execute
+More conveniently, execute

 ```shell
 python -m pancakekit
 ```

-where the `cake` object and all the toppings in `pancakekit` have been already loaded as local variables.
+where the `cake` object and all the toppings in `pancakekit` have already been loaded as local variables.

 Alternatively, you can use MagicCard to add the toppings.